daminiR/redditYTStuff/README.md

 ## Instruction on pipleing of TTS
 1) run newYTFolder.sh to create folder structure
+### on IOS
 2) change default screenshot location to make it eeasier for apple is 'defaults write com.apple.screencapture location ./'
+### on Linux
+So linux has some screenshot problems, the way to configure is following:
+    1) first got to https://ubuntuhandbook.org/index.php/2022/04/get-back-gnome-screenshot-ubuntu-2204/ and foolow to setup
+    2) then us gsettings set org.gnome.gnome-screenshot auto-save-directory /home/damini/redditYTStuff/TTSData/ytData/AskReddit/reddit_yt_3/screenshots/
+    to set up location to save screens
 2) add reddit stories in ssml.xml located in reddit_yt_/ssml/original
-3) add --alls creen shots for each comment in screenshots
+3) add --alls sreenshots for each comment in screenshots
 3) run runRedditTTS.sh
 4) wait few minutes for s3 to upload( this can be converted to lambda function that automatiicaly triggers later)
 5) run voiceOverEdits.sh